#1 It is terrible at educating

 What initially drew me to the show is that it’s supposed to be an educational comedy anime about human biology.
 Starring characters that represent various entities within our body, I was made to understand that the show would be about how these function and what happens when you get sick or wounded.
 As somebody who dropped biology classes at age 14, I was honestly excited to watch this show and pick up some of the basics that I missed out on.

-This means the fun has to stop to get the education out of the way and these paragraphs are frustrating to read, because at the same time the narrator is talking over it as well.
+This means the fun has to stop to get the education out of the way and these paragraphs are frustrating to read, thanks to a narrator that rambles on even when the show pauses.
 The explanations also use terminology or reference other cells, which made me lose track of it all quickly.
 Maybe the certified biologists out there are watching this and nodding along with the show’s summarized explanations, but I have no bloody clue what an Immunoglobin or a capillary is.

 The frustrating thing is that the show is so damn close to getting things right, only to lose itself in that terminology.
 White blood cells murdering everything is a good way to explain to me that they fight off diseases, explaining influenza with an episode about a zombie invasion is great stuff.
 But then you have characters like the mast cell which dumps a load of weird water on the city at some point, and I honestly don’t know what a mast cell is, what that liquid she used was, or why it did what it did to the villains of that episode.